RJPearson94/demo-typescript-inversify-app/packages/lambda/README.md

 #### Prerequisites

-In addition to the prerequistes above, you also need:
+In addition to the prerequisites above, you also need:

 - Postman <https://www.getpostman.com>